 Dear Admission Committee,

-Overall, I believe that John is an outstanding candidate for your graduate program.
-His passion, intelligence, and dedication make him a perfect fit for your institution.
-I strongly recommend him for admission into your program.
+In summation, I am unequivocal in my belief that Henry is an exemplary candidate for your MBA program.
+His combination of passion, intelligence, and unwavering dedication positions him as a perfect fit for the academic environment at your institution.
+It is with utmost confidence that I strongly recommend Henry Brown for admission to your esteemed program.

 Formulating a letter of reference can be challenging.
 However, it is an integral part of the job search process.
 Here is a letter of recommendation template to help you get started.